daithimarkham/Pands-Problem-Set/README.md

 # Pands-problem-set
 # Data Analytics Problem Set 2019 - G.M.I.T.

-# - Problem 1
+# - Problem number 1

-In this problem I was asked to get the user to input an integer and output the sum of all numbers between zero and ten.
+I was asked to get the user to input a positive integer and output the sum of all numbers between 0 and 10.

-First I wrote a simple statement to get the user to input the integer 10, int(input ("Please enter an integer: 10"))
+First I wrote a simple statement to get the user to input the integer 10, int(input ("Please enter a positive integer: 10 "))

 Asks the user to input the positive integer number.